RealMrHex/larapassword/README.md

 ## Confirmation middleware

-Following the same principle of the [`password.confirm` middleware](https://laravel.com/docs/authentication#password-confirmation), Larapass includes a the `webauthn.confirm` middleware that will ask the user to confirm with his device before entering a given route.
+Following the same principle of the [`password.confirm` middleware](https://laravel.com/docs/authentication#password-confirmation), larapasswordwor includes a the `webauthn.confirm` middleware that will ask the user to confirm with his device before entering a given route.

 ```php
 Route::get('this/is/important', function () {